This post may contain affiliate links. Please read our disclosure policy.

 • Shredded fully cooked chicken: Any fully cooked shredded or chopped chicken works beautifully here.
 To save time I like to purchase a store-bought rotisserie chicken and just give it a quick chop.

 • Sliced almonds: You can use sliced or slivered almonds to add crunch to this dish.
 I prefer sliced almonds because they’re thin so they don’t overwhelm the rest of the ingredients.
+Pine nuts are also a good substitute if you need one.

 • Salt and pepper: These are the only seasonings you need because the pesto already provides this chicken salad with great flavor!

-What chicken is best to use?
+What Chicken is Best to Use?

-Any fully cooked chicken works great.
-So boneless and skinless chicken breasts or thighs are both good options.
 I typically either boil chicken breasts or shred a store-bought rotisserie chicken (to save time).
 The flavor in this dish doesn’t come from the chicken so how you cook it truly doesn’t matter.

-What pesto is best to use?
+What Pesto is Best to Use?

 Use any store-bought pesto you enjoy.
 You can find it in the grocery store aisle located by other pasta sauces plus there are usually a few brands in the refrigerated section by the bagged pasta.

-If you’d like to make your own pesto, I have a yummy Pistachio Lemon Pesto you can make.
+If you’d like to make your own homemade pesto, I have a yummy Pistachio Lemon Pesto you can make.

 Absolutely.
 In fact the flavor gets even better as it sits in the refrigerator so you’ll enjoy it more if you prepare it a few hours or a day ahead of time.

-How to Store This Chicken Salad
+How to Store Pesto Chicken Salad

-How to Serve This Chicken Salad
+How to Serve Pesto Chicken Salad

 If serving at a party, I recommend using smaller croissants for little two-bite sandwiches!
 You can also scoop this chicken salad with crackers for easy portable eating!